loharp/SoftTrans/README.md

 # GENERAL INFO

-SoftTrans is an English to French Neural Machine Translation system, specially designed for translating software product descriptions provided on LinkedIn webpages.
+SoftTrans is an English to French Neural Machine Translation system, especially developed for translating software product descriptions provided on LinkedIn webpages.
 This work is a collaboration between ADAPT Centre (Ireland) and LinkedIn corporation (Ireland).
 The system is trained on a combination of several corpora which are then filtered using keyBERT (Grootendorst, 2020) and LASER (Artetxe et. al., 2018) toolkits, and tuned on an in-domain development data set.

 # REQUIREMENTS